Forest + Climate State Policy Initiative

 Description

-With funding and support from EDF, FCCP is collecting, categorizing, analyzing, and tracking a range of state-level programs and policies that could contribute or detract from forests as a climate solution.
+The Forest and Climate State Policy Initiative, with support and funding from the Environmental Defense Fund, collects, categorizes, analyzes, and tracks a range of state-level programs and policies that could contribute or detract from forests as a climate solution.
 These topics include carbon offsetting, climate-smart forestry, and related production, conservation, and land use planning activities.

-This project will serve as an in-demand resource for researchers, policymakers, planners, developers, practitioners, landowners, and myriad forest stakeholders.
+This project serves as an in-demand resource for researchers, policymakers, planners, developers, practitioners, landowners, and myriad forest stakeholders.

 Forest Property Tax Treatments by U.S. State State-Level Wildland-Urban Interface (WUI) Codes